top of page

 The relationship between breastfeeding and weight loss is a complex one.
 Nontheless, it is a commonly held belief that breastfeeding helps mothers to lose weight.
 Whilst that is true for some, it simply isn't the case for all.
 Here’s why…

 Your body needs significantly more calories whilst you are lactating (between 300 - 700 depending upon your metabolism and activity levels).
-Paradoxically, if you do not eat enough calories or get enough nutrients, your body may hold onto excess weight.
+Paradoxically, if you do not eat enough calories or get enough nutrients, your body may hold onto excess weight because your nervous system feels unsafe.
+That is to say, if your body perceives a state of survival, it may conserve your energy stores.
+This underscores the importance of eating a nourishing, nutritious diet whilst breastfeeding, Note: I know that this can feel utterly impossible sometimes, but this article & meal planner will help.

 If you are breastfeeding on demand, you are likely being woken frequently overnight.
 When we are sleep deprived, our bodies produce higher levels of the stress hormone cortisol.
 Your body may hold onto excess weight or struggle to maintain a healthy weight in a prolonged state of stress.